Bartekus/imgur-client/README.md

 ## History

-0.1.0 Refactoring to reflux flow patter completed / Actions along with reflex listenables have been added as well 0.0.4 Added store and mixins/ Ongoing refactoring 0.0.3 Refactored to keep code DRY
+0.1.1 Refactored header, Added matching parameters to routing / adjusted look of the content 0.1.0 Refactoring to reflux flow patter completed / Actions along with reflex listenables have been added as well 0.0.4 Added store and mixins/ Ongoing refactoring 0.0.3 Refactored to keep code DRY